TAbdiukov/COMP6451-Project-2019/README.md

 Self-explanatory.

 ## Contents
-1. A homework assignment
+1. A homework assignment.
-2. A PPT
+2. A PPT presentation.
 3. The coding assignment.
-Performed in SOLIDITY (online compiler flavour)
+Performed in SOLIDITY, online-compiler flavour.

 ## References